trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

 >This only deletes the user from the organization; their user account still exists at the platform level.

+##Changing user roles

->You can also change the role for an existing user by checking/unchecking the "Organization Admin" checkbox for that user.
-Checked = Organization Admin; unchecked = Regular User.
+You can also change the role for an existing user by checking/unchecking the "Organization Admin" checkbox for that user.
+* Checked = Organization Admin
+* Unchecked = Regular User

 For in depth technical specifications on User Management, see [TAPUserManagementDocumentation.docx.pdf](/pdfs/TAPUserManagementDocumentation.docx.pdf)